Aduzona/Optimizing_an_ML_Pipeline_in_Azure/README.md

                                         evaluation_interval=1,
                                         delay_evaluation=5)
 ```
-In the above policy, for every first five iteration, the bandit policy is applied, it stops run if the target metric is 0.2 worse than the best performing run.
+In the above policy, for every first five iteration, the bandit policy is applied, it stops run if the target metric is 0.2 worse than the best performing run.[Microsoft Learn](https://docs.microsoft.com/en-us/learn/modules/tune-hyperparameters-with-azure-machine-learning/4-early-termination)

 **Scikit-learn Pipeline**